Wayfaring Views

 • A small rock or other token from home to leave at the Cruz de Ferro.
 I took along sea glass from the California coastline.

-• Printed list of all albuergues and favorite albuergues.
+• Printed list of all albergues and favorite albergues.
 This list is more complete than the guidebooks and also has information on distances between stages and the services offered in each town.
 I had an electronic copy of this stored on my iPad but each day I would grab a few of the physical pages to cover the next few days.
 It helped me plan how far I wanted to walk each day.
 You can also pick up a copy at the SJPdP pilgrim office.

 • Camino guide book by Brierley.
-Per my previous bullet, you don’t need this for albuergue advice.
+Per my previous bullet, you don’t need this for albergue advice.
 But the guidebooks are great for providing information on the historical and cultural sites that you will see along the way.
 In fact, load up on great reads with my Camino book list.

 Spain Camino de Santiago backpacks